leofchris/AM/README.md

 # AM
-Automated Apartment Manager System using SQL and a HTTP server for a web protal
+Automated Apartment Manager System using SQL and a HTTP server for a web portal